List of The Sopranos characters: Mary DeAngelis

 Mary DeAngelis (née Pellegrino) is played by Suzanne Shepherd.
 Mary is Carmela's mother who is in her mid-70s.
 Mary has been married to her husband Hugh DeAngelis for over 40 years.
 Shortly after Carmela began dating Tony Soprano, she became extremely protective of her daughter and tried to prevent her from marrying him.
 After Carmela got married, the De Angelises met Tony's mother, Livia Soprano, with whom they became very angry after Livia told Carmela that "Tony would get bored of her."
 Mary also has psoriasis.
+During Season 1 Mary and Hugh do not visit much due to a bad relationship with Tony's mother Livia, wanting to avoid her.
+Following her hospitalisation and death they visit the Soprano house more frequently for events barbeque, dinners, Christmas and to support their daughter in turbulent times like when Tony is shot by Junior.
 Carmela believes Mary is a "self-hating Italian" on account of her distaste for certain Italian-American stereotypes.

 Agent Skip Lipari

 Agent Skip Lipari is played by Louis Lombardi.
 Skip is an FBI agent who handled Salvatore "Big Pussy" Bonpensiero.
 When Sal begins to confide more and more to Skip as a friend, Skip tries to tell him that he is not his friend and he is there to help the federal government.
 Pussy tells Skip that he lost all respect in Tony when Tony sent him out to look for AJ's science teacher Mr. Miller's Saturn that had been stolen.
 During a meeting at a party store, Sal coincidentally is seen by mob associate Jimmy Bones and introduces Skip as "Joe from Dover, Delaware" without much success in holding up the story.

 This later leads to Sal murdering Jimmy to cover up his connection with the FBI.
 Sal tries to trap Christopher in a RICO predicate with Tony by offering to get his girlfriend a BMW M3 convertible and give the information to the FBI.
 Sal fails to follow Moltisanti to a hijacking job when he hits a bicyclist.
-In the Season 2 finale, Sal is murdered by Tony, Paulie, and Silvio after they discover he is an informant.
+After Sal aids Tony in the revenge of Matthew Beveliacqua, Lispari warns him his agreement is in jeapordy if he commits murder and does not believe Sal's denials/ In the Season 2 finale, Sal is murdered by Tony, Paulie, and Silvio after they discover he is an informant.
+His last appears in a meeting at the beginning of season 3 where they are reviewing Sal's conversations with Tony.
+As the conversation surrounding Bevilacqua is brief he states the Sal must be dead.